codicense/codicense/README.md

 Create or update with `codicense init`.

+## What Codicense Is / Is Not

+Is:
+- An offline CLI for analyzing dependency license data from lockfiles
+- Deterministic within the documented scope
+- Focused on explaining conflicts, paths, obligations, and impact

+Is not:
+- An enforcer or decision-maker
+- A service, telemetry system, or networked tool
+- A Python/Go license scanner

 ## Examples

-See `examples/` for ready-to-run projects demonstrating scanning, conflict resolution, and multi-package workflows.
+See `examples/` for projects demonstrating scanning and reports.

 ## License